 What To Wear When Visiting The Pumpkin Patches In Florida?

-The pumpkin patches are located on farms, which means you will have to be trotting around the fields.
+The pumpkin patches are located on farms, so you must trot around the fields.
 Wearing something practical would be a good idea.
 A pair of boots, a hat and an all-weather jacket are advised.

 Here Are Some Simple Tips For Pumpkin Picking In Florida